 When I speak with someone who has come to a conservative position through honest self-evaluation, I respect that person.
 I welcome conservative critique of my own views and often see my own wrongheadedness.
 To be a conservative, as I understand it, is to not orient oneself toward collective suffering, but rather toward collective sin.
 Liberals tend to blame someone’s suffering on society, sympathizing with the individual.
 Conservatives tend to blame someone’s suffering on himself, holding him accountable.
 Liberals become hypocritical when they start to talk about sin, conservatively – when they start scolding everybody.
 Conservatives become hypocritical when they start to talk about suffering too much, liberally – whining about their own entitlements.

-Liberals, with their imaginative empathy, win peace.
-Conservatives, with their moral resolve, win wars.
+Liberals specialize in imaginative empathy; conservatives specialize in moral resolve.
 I’m glad of both.
 The notion that we’ve somehow moved beyond the liberal/conservative schism is wishful thinking.
 It’s defeatism and confusion trying to sound clearheaded.
 It doesn’t play out in reality.
-Say what you want about the two-party system in America, but parliamentary democracies, with their multitude of parties – Green, Christian Democratic, Socialist, pro-market, Euroskeptic, what have you – wind up with the same schism.
+Say what you want about the two-party system in America, but parliamentary democracies, with their multitude of parties – Green, Socialist, pro-market, Euroskeptic, anti-immigration, what have you – wind up with the same schism.
 They have to make coalitions and eventually you get a left-wing or right-wing majority, with some people happy about it, and others not.
 They get stuck in gridlock, and their governments shut down periodically, just like what happened under Trump for more than a month.

 Trump is neither conservative nor liberal.
 He is an a apolitical opportunist.
 In the long run – if he is elected again – he is good for no one, because he is bad for democracy.
 Trump infuriates liberals so much, though, because he reminds them of liberal failure.
 At its worst, liberalism, with its constant ironizing and self-questioning, tip-toeing around any resolution, leads to inertia and moral relativism that permit the possibility of anything and accomplish nothing.
 That is Trump in a nutshell – promising something to everybody, delivering nothing.